iffy/iffy.github.com/_posts/2016-12-22-no-more-phishing.md

 ### Family and Friends

 None of the above is really all that novel.
-If you have a working device and knowledge of the PIN, things work pretty well.
 It's the recovery cases of an authentication scheme that are tricky.
 For instance, if Alice:

 - forgets her PIN
 - loses her Device